-- To raise awareness among women in clinic and within primary care and to work with support groups to highlight the condition and provide support to women after a diagnosis. - · Create and enhance links with support groups. - Understand the local and political landscape and providers and to actively find links in primary and secondary care. - To provoke interest and engage with others about endometriosis. - To conduct audits and consider opportunities for research to enhance practice.
+- To raise awareness among women in clinic and within primary care and to work with support groups to highlight the condition and provide support to women after a diagnosis. - Create and strengthen links with support groups. - Understand the local and political landscape and providers and to actively find links in primary and secondary care. - To provoke interest and engage with others about endometriosis. - To conduct audits and consider opportunities for research to enhance practice.

-4.7 Continuing professional development
+4.7 Continuing professional development and levels of practice

-- The education needed for the role is at masters level, with evidence of masters level thinking and problem solving. - This could include for example non-medical prescribing, presentation skills, endometriosis module, evidence-based practice, advanced nursing practice, counselling, scanning, leadership, sexual health, contraception, advanced physical assessment skills. - Manage effective support for self supervision, mentorship, buddying, utilising other clinical nurse specialists and the BSGE network. - There is an expectation that a nurse within this role is given the opportunity to attend and maintain skills on an annual basis at appropriate national meetings. - It is recommended that the endometriosis CNS becomes a member of the BSGE to share high quality practice and to have access to expert education and support.
+- The role of the CNS is complex, and the expectation is that nurses working in this role will be at an advanced level of practice, or working towards it.
+Consequently CPD needs to reflect this progressive role. - The education needed for the role is at masters level, with evidence of masters level thinking and problem solving. - This could include for example advanced clinical skills, advanced physical assessment skills, independent prescribing, skills to present information well, endometriosis module, evidence-based practice, counselling, scanning, leadership, sexual health and contraception. - Manage effective support for self a supervision, mentorship, buddying, utilising other clinical nurse specialists and the BSGE network. - There is an expectation that a nurse within this role is given the opportunity to attend and maintain skills on an annual basis at appropriate national meetings and this can be reflected in revalidation evidence. - It is recommended that the endometriosis CNS becomes a member of the BSGE to share high quality practice and to have access to expert education and support. - In 2024, the RCN published The levels of nursing, available at: rcn.org.uk/Professional-Development/Levels-of-nursing.
+It is recognised that clinical nurse specialists may work at enhanced or advanced level of practice, dependent on education and expertise, and experience in this specialist field of practice. - See also: RCN Advanced level nursing. rcn.org.uk/Professional-Development/Levelsof-nursing/Advanced and the International Confederation for Nurses Guidelines on Advanced Practice Nursing 2020. icn.ch/system/files/documents/2020-04/ICN APN%20Report_EN_WEB.pdf